 Ronaldo’s dinners can resemble his lunches.
 But the key to any meal that he eats is protein.
 He also washes his meals down with water.
 Ronaldo has stated he stays away from sugary drinks including soda and alcohol.
 Processed foods are also something that won’t be found on Ronaldo’s plate.

-One of Ronaldo’s favourite snacks, and sometimes dinner, is sardines on crusty bread.
+One of Ronaldo’s favorite snacks, and sometimes dinner, is sardines on crusty bread.
 Ronaldo may also chow down on calamari, tuna, and eggs during dinner or snacks.

 Ronaldo is the perfect role model when it comes to fitness and diet.
 He lives a very healthy lifestyle and young players should emulate it.
 That’s why Cristiano can keep playing at such a high level on his return to Manchester United.

 “Cristiano is very much into his proteins, stuff like slices of ham, eggs and avocados, and the chefs are trying to help him with a little taste of home.”